by Texas Homesteader ~

 So I just took my wooden spatula and chopped at the soft potatoes until they were as chopped into the soup as I liked.

-We even got to enjoy plenty of the leftovers with crackers the next day for lunch.
+We even got to enjoy plenty of soup & bread leftovers the next day for lunch.
 A Two-Fer WIN.

 Here’s how I made my potato soup with smoked sausage: